coneda/kor/README.md

 #### Generating a virtual appliance

 Versions after and including 1.9.2 can be packaged into a virtualbox appliance automatically.
-The version is specified as an environment variable:
+The version is specified as a shell parameter:

-    VERSION=1.9.2 ./deploy/build.sh
+    ./deploy/build.sh 1.9.2

 The ova file and a checksum are generated within `deploy/build/`.